An official website of the State of Oregon

 Incident Command System (ICS) for Schools

 This document provides readers with a general overview of key school safety areas along with references for obtaining more detailed information.

 The link above will take you to a walk-through guide on the recommended process for creating a school emergency operations plan.
 The guide is on the REMS website (Readiness and Emergency Management for Schools).
 If you would like to get ahead of some upcoming training or would like a refresher on training already received, then you may find the walk-through guide is both useful and to-the-point.

 You can also

-of the process here.
+download a PDF of the process here.

 The resources at the above link are helpful for all stages of the planning process.
 REMS has included some interactive tools that will help you assess your school environment, write your plan and even assess the strengths of your current plan.